Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 With cold nights still lingering well into the month, protect any tender flowers with a horticultural fleece overnight.

-What trees & shrubs to plant in April
+What plants and shrubs to plant in April

 Earlier in the month, and in cooler areas of the garden, you will still be able to plant and move evergreen trees and shrubs.
 These could include:

-What trees & shrubs to prune in April
+What plants and shrubs to prune in April

 As we reach the end of April, pruning trees and shrubs becomes a regular and ongoing job in the garden.